 The Pueckler park

-The name Pueckler Park is derived from its designer, builder and owner prince Hermann von Pückler-Muskau.
+Pueckler Park derives from its designer, builder and owner Prince Hermann von Pückler-Muskau.
 Even though he was born in Bad Muskau, nonetheless he sold the park later.

 The castle has a long history which runs back over 800 years.
 Beginning as a water castle the castle complex has changed in appearance and purpose over the centuries.